 Accreditation

-The Royal Society of Biology (RSB) accredits the School’s undergraduate degrees in Zoology and Marine & Freshwater Biology.
-The Veterinary Biosciences degree is also in the process of gaining RSB accreditation.
+The Royal Society of Biology (RSB) accredits the School’s undergraduate degrees in Marine & Freshwater Biology, Veterinary Biosciences and Zoology.

 Following virtual and in person accreditation visits in 2021 and 2022, the School currently holds accreditation status from the American Veterinary Medical Association (AVMA) Council on Education, the Royal College of Veterinary Surgeons (RCVS), the Australasian Veterinary Boards Council (AVBC) and the European Association of Establishments for Veterinary Education (EAEVE).